friot/api-cpa-Baasile.io/README.md

 # api-cpa
-go package for connection to api cpa with the help of hugo dezier
+go package for connection to api cpa with the help of @elojah

 ```bash